gregurco/jobeet-tutorial/days/day-4.md

 ## The Job Homepage Action

 Each action is represented by a method of a class.
-For the jobs list, the class is `JobController` and the method will be `listAction()`.
+For the jobs list, the class is `JobController` and the method will be `list()`.
 Let's create this action:

 ```php
 use App\Entity\Job;